KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 **Finding:**

-Ganyu’s Trail of Qilin is classified as a construct similar to Amber’s bunny, and all of the geo character’s constructs.
+Ganyu’s Trail of Qilin is classified as a construct similar to Amber’s bunny, and all of the Geo character’s constructs.
 As such, her Trail of Qilin can function as a trigger for smaller pressure plates which can help in exploration

 **Evidence:**